jefferyto/gedit-control-your-tabs/README.md

 <kbd>Esc</kbd> while switching to cancel and return to the initial tab.

 ## Preferences

-In gedit 3.4 or later, the plugin supports these preferences:

 *   `Use tab row order for Ctrl+Tab / Ctrl+Shift+Tab` - Change
     <kbd>Ctrl</kbd>+<kbd>Tab</kbd> /